Billy Lustig: Biography

 Lustig was found unconscious by officers arriving on the scene and was brought to Bellevue Hospital where he underwent surgery.
 Doctors initially stated that there was little hope of recovery, however Lustig was able to pull through and it was announced he was out of danger a day later.
 Lustig was questioned by Deputy Police Commissioner George Samuel Dougherty and his team of detectives, who were investigating the rising violence in the East Side, but Lustig refused to identify his attackers responding only that he would settle it on his own.

 Of the two bullets, the one lodged near his spine was removed from his stomach upon his arrival at the hospital.
 The other bullet under the collarbone was to have been taken out later that week.
 On August 14, he left the hospital where he stayed at his mother's house.
-Two days after being discharged, Lustig was shot and killed by unidentified gunmen outside the same cafe owned by Humpty Jackson on August 16, 1913.

 Following the initial shooting, police concentrated their efforts in tracking down the woman who supposedly lured Lustig to the restaurant.
 The body of an unidentified woman found in Inwood days later was thought to have been that person.
 It was speculated that she had been killed when those behind Lustig's killing feared she might inform police under interrogation.
 On August 22, police detectives Emile Klinger and Paul Kaiser arrested a woman in Scranton, Pennsylvania believed to know the whereabouts of a key witness, Rose Harris, who was able to identify the four gunmen.

+After this shooting, not much is known about his whereabouts for several years.
+On July 30, 1919 he is arrested for murder of known gangster John Mheller also knows as "Johhny Spanish".